File Transfer Protocol: Web browser

-Most common web browsers can retrieve files hosted on FTP servers, although they may not support protocol extensions such as FTPS.
+For a long time, most common web browsers were able to retrieve files hosted on FTP servers, although not all of them had support for protocol extensions such as FTPS.
 When an FTP—rather than an HTTP—URL is supplied, the accessible contents on the remote server are presented in a manner that is similar to that used for other web content.
-FireFTP is a browser extension designed as a full-featured FTP client, it could be run within Firefox in the past, but it's now recommend working with Waterfox.